Skip to content

 Multiple Instruction Multiple Data (MIMD) Stream

-MIMD architecture includes machine with several processing units in which multiple instructions can be applied to different data simultaneously.
-Multiple autonomous processor simultaneously executing different instructions on different data.
+MIMD architecture includes a machine with several processing units in which multiple instructions can be applied to different data simultaneously.
+Multiple autonomous processors simultaneously execute different instructions on different data.

-Distrubuted systems are generally recognized to be MIMD architectures; either exploiting a single shared memory space or a distributed space.
-MIMD architecture may be used in a number of application areas such as CAD/CAM, simulation, modeling and as communication switches.
+Distributed systems are generally recognized to be MIMD architectures, either exploiting a single shared memory space or a distributed space.
+MIMD architecture may be used in a number of application areas, such as CAD/CAM, simulation, modeling, and as communication switches.

 Multiple instruction Multiple data (MIMD) stream